Lmdudester/Tokenizer-C/README.md

 Tokenizer is a C Library for finding tokens of the given formats

-It takes a string as a command line argument and isolates individual (valid) tokens in the sting
+It takes a string as a command line argument and isolates individual (valid) tokens in the string

 ### Token Formats